13th Army Band (United States): Historical Narrative

 During Hurricane Wilma recovery efforts, the band offloaded over 180 tractor-trailers full of relief supplies.
 A band detachment worked in the Florida Keys distributing over 10,000 meals and countless pounds of ice and water.

 In 2007, 13th Army Band personnel performed in the Super Bowl XLI pre-game show, before a live audience of over 74,000 and a television audience of over 93 million people.

 The band earned an Army Superior Unit Award for support of the 2008 Presidential Inauguration.
 Later the same year, a group of bandsmen traveled to St. Kitts to participate in a state partnership training exchange and to perform at several celebratory events.

 In 2009, several members of the band volunteered for deployment in support of Operation Iraqi Freedom.

 In 2011 and 2012, band Subject Matter Expert Teams deployed to Guyana in South America, to assist in developing relations between the Guyana Defence Forces Military Band and the Florida National Guard and to help foster goodwill with the Guyanese citizens.
 In two engagements the band supported State Department personnel stationed in Guyana with patriotic concerts and performed multiple community outreach missions which brought numerous accolades to the group.

 The 13th Army Band performed a cultural exchange aboard a Chilean Navy training ship, Esmeralda docked at the Port of Miami in 2016.
 Later that year, Chief Stephen K Rivero was invited to support the Tumon Music Festival during a visit to Guam.

 In 2017, the unit was activated in response to Hurricane Irma, where they assisted in emergency operations throughout Florida.

 Unit members have supported DSCA operations in support of Hurricane Michael and Hurricane Dorian and have performed at the Miami Marathon in 2019 and 2020.

 In 2020 the unit was asked to volunteer for Coronavirus disease 2019 response and activated most of its members.
 They helped set up the Hard Rock Stadium testing center in the first few days of Florida's military response to the crisis.

-The 13th Army Band is so well regarded that the 13th Army Band Commander has have been tasked by the National Guard Bureau to perform evaluation and assistance visits to almost every state on the east coast of the U.S. 13th Army Band Commander, CW3 Stephen K. Rivero is one of only six officers sitting on the Army Bands Advisory Council, which assists in planning the future of National Guard bands.
+The 13th Army Band is so well regarded that the 13th Army Band Commander has been tasked by the National Guard Bureau to perform evaluation and assistance visits to almost every state on the east coast of the U.S. 13th Army Band Commander, CW3 Stephen K. Rivero is one of only six officers sitting on the Army Bands Advisory Council, which assists in planning the future of National Guard bands.